WeetA34/mf-double-calls-repro/README.md

 rsbuild scaffold has been used to create this project.
 ## Test

-yarn install && yarn dev on provider and consumer
+yarn install && yarn dev on producer and consumer

 go to http://localhost:3000